-To help preserve the exterior of your unit and ease the chore of cleaning before the first spring outing you may wish to consider either a breathable cover or the use of a protective coating, such as Fenwicks Overwintering fluid.
+To help preserve the exterior of your unit and ease the chore of cleaning it before your first spring outing you may wish to consider either a breathable cover or the use of a protective coating, such as Fenwicks Overwintering Fluid.

-When choosing a cover it is important for it to be breathable, soft enough not to damage the caravan surface and tough enough for longevity.
-The alternative of a waxy protective coating has the advantage of low cost and if left on all winter it is relatively easy to wash off in spring because of the natural degradation of the coating.
+When choosing a cover it's important for it to be breathable, soft enough not to damage the caravan surface and tough enough for longevity.
+The alternative of a waxy protective coating has the advantage of low cost and if you leave it on all winter it is relatively easy to wash off in spring because of the natural degradation of the coating.

 All caravan covers have a limited life, but some inferior products can last little more than one season.
 The main problem is ultra-violet light degradation.
-Consider the cover as sacrificial - it's better the cover degrades rather than your GRP panels discolouring.
+Consider the cover as sacrificial - it's better the cover degrades than your GRP panels discolouring.

-If you use your cover throughout the year and so expose it to summer sun, expect its life expectancy to reduce.
-Generally, you get what you pay for here - from cheapest imported products right up to premium, custom-made items - but do ensure it's the right size for your 'van with the doorway in the right location and provision for the protruding external fittings such as a roof aerial and gas flue.
+If you use your cover throughout the year and so expose it to summer sun, consider a lighter colour to help reduce heat build-up.
+Also expect its life expectancy to reduce.
+Generally, you get what you pay for here - from cheap imported products right up to premium, custom-made items - but do ensure it's the right size for your 'van with the doorway in the right location and provision for the protruding external fittings such as a roof aerial and gas flue.